Get

 Genetics at Work

 Genetics may influence your pup’s chances of discolored teeth.
-For example, some breeds, like Italian Greyhounds, are prone to this characteristic, an issue known as amelogenesis imperfecta.
+For example, certain breeds, like Italian Greyhounds, are prone to this characteristic, an issue known as amelogenesis imperfecta.
 It’s not a sign of disease but simply an inherited feature, albeit an unpleasant one.
 Genetics also come into play when it comes to your dog’s propensity for dental disease, particularly small breeds.
-These breeds include:
+These include:

 • Dachshunds